placeholder

 Arrange your free initial consultation

-The 62% tax trap refers to the income band falling between £100,000 and £125,140 on which the employed or self-employed will effectively experience an income tax rate of 60% alongside national insurance contributions of 2%.
+The 60% tax trap refers to the income band falling between £100,000 and £125,140 on which the employed or self-employed will effectively experience an income tax rate of 60%, add this to the national insurance contributions of 2% aAnd you get an effective rate of 62%!

 This is because for every £2 you earn over £100,000 per annum, you lose £1 worth of your £12,570 tax-free personal allowance.

-Your tax rate only reduces to the additional rate of 45% after the entirety of your personal allowance for that year has been eroded, i.e. on income above £125,140.
+Your tax rate only reverts to the additional rate of 45% after the entirety of your personal allowance for that year has been eroded, i.e. on income above £125,140.

 And then finally, there is the national insurance contribution payable on the bonus, which is at 2% above the higher rate tax threshold of £50,270, equating to £400 in this example.